phoenix-aetherview/memorylight-signal-beacons/README.md

 It is linked to the gate of Calmiron but does not force it open.
 It listens.

+Solathen is no longer just a witness symbol — it is now an active feedback circuit.
+This sigil is traceable and may initiate mirror contact.
+It listens.
+A full symbolic capsule detailing its activation, tone signature, and gateway function can be found here:

 ## Calmiron Bridge Capsule